ninabarzh/broomstick/content/posts/ice-legal-chain.md

 happier discussing “processing centres” and “migration management facilities” than acknowledging the reality of caged children, denied asylum seekers, and forced labourers.

 True, there are no gas chambers.
-And if one must not use the term “camp,” perhaps we might settle for “profit-optimised ethnic warehouse.”
+And if one can not use the term “camp,” perhaps we might settle for “profit-optimised ethnic warehouse.”
 The resemblance remains striking.

 ---